KRithuri/KRithuri/README.md

 - I'm a Bcom in Information Systems undergraduate at the University of Johannesburg.
 - 👀 I’m interested in coding and robotics.
 - 🛠️ I am a back-end developer
-- 🍂 I am proficient in Python, C#, HTML, CSS, SQL
+- 🍂 I am proficient in Python, C#, HTML, CSS, SQL, Firebase, PowerBI
 - 🌱 I’m currently learning .NET MAUI
 - 💞️ I’m looking to collaborate on web and app development applications.
 - 📫 How to reach me **rithurikarabo@gmail.com**